Don Nelson: Dallas Mavericks (1997–2005)

 Nelson was named head coach and general manager of the Dallas Mavericks in 1997.
 He was coming to a team that had been dormant through the 1990s and a permanent fixture in the NBA lottery.
 In 1998, his first full off-season in charge, Nelson worked out draft day deals with the Milwaukee Bucks and Phoenix Suns, essentially trading the draft rights of Robert Traylor and Pat Garrity for Dirk Nowitzki and Steve Nash, whom he wanted to pair with the Mavericks rising star Michael Finley.

-The trio of Nash, Finley and Nowitzki became the foundation for the Mavericks dramatic turnaround, as Nelson coached the Mavericks to four consecutive 50-win seasons.
+The trio of Nash, Finley, and Nowitzki became the foundation for the Mavericks dramatic turnaround, as Nelson coached the Mavericks to four consecutive 50-win seasons.
 The height of their success was a 60-win season in 2002–03, when they reached the Western Conference Finals against the San Antonio Spurs.
 An injury to Nowitzki in game 3 that kept him out for the rest of the series doomed the Mavericks as they lost in six games.

 Lacking an interior presence to combat low-post players such as Shaquille O'Neal, Nelson introduced the "Hack-a-Shaq" defense to the NBA while in Dallas.
 In the 2004 off-season, Steve Nash was offered a max contract by the Phoenix Suns; despite Nelson's insistence on matching the offer, Mark Cuban declined and Nash accepted Phoenix's offer.
 Nash won consecutive MVPs with the Suns the following two seasons.

 On March 19, 2005, Nelson stepped down as Dallas' head coach, naming Avery Johnson as his successor.
 Nelson retained his job as Dallas' GM until after the season, when he named his son, assistant GM Donnie Nelson, as his replacement as GM.
 The Mavericks reached the NBA Finals the following season, though they would lose to the Miami Heat in six games.

-Nelson has spoken fondly of his time in Dallas, but admitted he lost interest in remaining with the team when they did not re-sign Nash.
+Nelson spoke fondly of his time in Dallas, but admitted he lost interest in remaining with the team when they did not re-sign Nash.
 In eight seasons with Dallas, Nelson had a 339–251 (.575) record.